grove-mountain/tfe-saas-demo-setup/README.md

 Death to script kiddies!

 Make sure to destroy your resources before you clean up your workspaces (if you clean them up).
-You probably don't need to delete your workspaces, but if you do, destroy first!
+You probably don't need to delete your workspaces, but if you do, destroy all resources first (or you will have to to delete by hand).

 ## Prerequisites

+### Credentials for AWS, GCP, Azure

+You'll use these to configure TFE for accessing the clouds.

+NOTE:  Azure is currently not included here.
+It will be added shortly.

 ### Three different browsers